JulienBolland/INFO0940_Projects/README.md

 The complete assignment can be found [here](https://github.com/JulienBolland/INFO0940_Projects/blob/master/P2/project2OS.pdf).

 ## Project 3 - Adding system calls to the Linux kernel
 In this project, students were asked to add 3 different system calls to a Linux kernel.
-These system calls follows the implementation of KVS (Key-Value-Store).
+These system calls follow the implementation of the KVS structures (Key-Value-Store).

 The complete assigment can be found [here](https://github.com/JulienBolland/INFO0940_Projects/blob/master/P3/project3.pdf).

-# Project 4 - ...
+## Project 4 - Drawing fork() implementation
-...
+In this project, students were asked to draw on a diagram the implementation of the fork() system call.

+The complete assignement can be found [here](https://github.com/JulienBolland/INFO0940_Projects/blob/master/P4/slidesProject4.pdf)